Welcome to Tammy’s Teachings!

 Here are some degrees, and such, that may not buy me a lot of clout with my kids, but matter a lot in education:

-- Taught special and general education for 14 years
+- Classroom teacher for 14 years

-- Administrative Services Credential
+- Administrative Services Credential (which means I can be a principal)

 - Master’s degree in Special Education